cdapio/coopr/docs/docs/source/guide/admin/macros.rst

   "fs.defaultFS":"hdfs://hadoop-dev-1001.local"

-Similarly, if we had used the ``%ip.service.hadoop-hdfs-namenode%`` macro instead, it would resolve to:
+Similarly, if we had used the ``%ip.bind_v4.service.hadoop-hdfs-namenode%`` macro instead, it would resolve to:
 ::

   "fs.defaultFS":"hdfs://123.456.0.1"